siggisv/remotemo/docs/API_design.md

 ### Default settings

 The following are the default settings with a short explanation for each one.
-Unless noted, they can not be changed after the `remotemo::Temo` object has been created:
+Unless noted, they can not be changed after the `remo::Temo` object has been
+created:
 - Is SDL initialized: `false`

-  If `false`, then SDL will be initialized when calling the `create()` method AND the destructor of the `remotemo::Temo` object will handle cleaning it up (meaning that the destructor will be in charge of calling `SDL_Quit();`).
+  If `false`, then SDL will be initialized when calling the `create()` method AND the destructor of the `remo::Temo` object will handle cleaning it up (meaning that the destructor will be in charge of calling `SDL_Quit();`).

   If `true`, then you must handle both setting up SDL before calling the